ArneBachmann/sos/README.md

 ## Release Management ##
-- Increase version number in `setup.py`
+- Increase version number by running `python3 setup.py release`
-- Run `python3 setup.py clean build test` to update the PyPI version number, compile and test the code, and package it into an archive.
+- Run `python3 setup.py clean build test` to update the PyPI version number, compile and test the code.
 If you need elevated rights to do so, use `sudo -E python...`.
 - Run `git add`, `git commit` and `git push` and let Travis CI and AppVeyor run the tests against different target platforms.
 If there were no problems, continue:
-- Don't forget to tag releases
 - Run `python3 setup.py sdist`
+- Don't forget to tag releases in the git history and on Github
 - Run `twine upload dist/*.tar.gz` to upload the previously created distribution archive to PyPI.